Lopud island in the Elaphiti archipelago, southern Dalmatia

 July–August

-Warm seas and a lively harbor atmosphere, still peaceful compared to larger Dalmatian towns. Šunj Beach is at its most inviting, and ferry connections are at their most frequent.
+Warm water and a lively harbour atmosphere — still calmer than the larger Dalmatian towns. Šunj Beach is at its best and ferry connections at their most frequent.

 • Šunj Beach at its best